uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

     base.template:
         src: <PATH>
         dst: <PATH>
+        executable: [true|false]  # optional

-ScriptEngine searches for the template file (``src``) in the following directories, at the given order:
+ScriptEngine searches for the template file (``src``) in the following directories, in the order given:

 #. ``.``
 #. ``./templates``